What does a Security Guard do?

 - Strong communication and interpersonal skills.

-- Ability to remain calm and composed in stressful situations.
+- Ability to remain alert and focused for long periods.

 Is becoming a Security Guard a good career path?

-Choosing a career as a security guard has its advantages and challenges.
-Consider the following pros and cons before making a decision.
+Choosing a career as a security guard has its own set of advantages and challenges.
+Understanding these can help individuals make an informed decision.
+Here are some pros and cons to consider:

 - Pros: